Compliance

 How it works

-When a developer opens a PR or pushes new commits, GitHub sends a webhook to Infracodebase.
-Infracodebase clones the repo at the PR's commit SHA, runs the compliance agent against your rulesets, and posts the results back as a Check Run.
-Failed findings appear as inline annotations in the PR diff, pointing to the exact file and line.
+When a developer opens a PR, pushes new commits to a PR branch, or lands a commit on the default branch, GitHub sends a webhook to Infracodebase.
+Infracodebase clones the repo at the head commit, runs the compliance agent against your rulesets, and posts the results back as a Check Run.
+Failed findings on PR checks appear as inline annotations in the PR diff, pointing to the exact file and line.

 Required rulesets and required rules